If you have accessibility requirements, we ask that you contact your airline to arrange a check-in time at the airport to suit to your needs.

 Drivers should note height restrictions apply in all undercover parking areas, which is marked on the entry to all car parks.

 You’ll need to display a valid Disability Parking Permit to use these parking spaces as fines apply for misuse.

-Save on parking fees and book your car park online at least one hour ahead of your visit for great savings.
+Book your car park online at least one hour ahead of your visit for great savings.
 For more information on parking at Brisbane Airport, including maps, click here.

 Terminal access from the car park buildings

 There are lifts available in the car parks to access the Terminals.

 In the Domestic Terminal, lifts connect the Skywalk to Departures, drop-off road and car parks.

 In the International Terminal, the lifts connect the car park directly with the Terminal.

 Accessible paths then link the Terminal entries and the accessible spaces, taxi and public transport pick-up and passenger pick-up and drop-off points, with plenty of chairs and breakout spaces if you need to take a rest.